Beat are committed to protecting and respecting your privacy, and ensure any personal data is stored and processed fairly and lawfully.

 We use profiling techniques and segmentation to send you communications which we believe are the most interesting and relevant to you.
 For example, we may send you targeted communications about events and campaigns relevant to your geographical area, profession or your age group, invite you to support our work through tailored communications based on your interests or previous support or tell you about opportunities to join fundraising events or activities which we think you may be interested in.

-We deliver paid for and organic marketing through our social media channels Facebook, Instagram, Twitter and LinkedIn.
+We deliver paid for and organic marketing through our social media channels including Facebook, Instagram, X (formerly Twitter) and LinkedIn.
 To support the delivery of Facebook and Instagram marketing we sometimes use remarketing (or retargeting), lookalike and custom audiences.
-To do this we share your email address with Facebook to enable Facebook to either deliver the relevant content to you or to help define audiences with similar characteristics.
+To do this we share your email address with Facebook to enable Facebook to either deliver the relevant content to you or to help define audiences with similar characteristics but only if you have given us permission to do so.
+You can find out more about how we do this in our Cookie Policy.

 We are committed to fundraising as efficiently and sensitively as possible, always respecting the wishes of our donors, volunteers and fundraisers (see our Supporter Promise for more about our values and commitments to supporters).